 A: You may contact the person listed for the relevant fire centre.
-Depending on how many applications are received, the recruiting process can be quite lengthy and the timeline can also vary slightly between Fire Centres due to off-season staffing levels.
-The general timeline for the fire season recruiting process is:
+Depending on how many applications are received, the recruiting process can be quite lengthy and the timeline can also vary slightly between Fire Centres due to off-season staffing levels and local business needs.

 Q: How can I update my contact information?